hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

     $ ln -s /pfs/nobackup/${HOME} ${HOME}/pfs
     ```

-    The nodes do not have access to you home directory.
+    The batch system do not have access to you home directory.
 You must therefore place
     the necessary files to the `~/pfs/` directory:

     ```